-Bottom line: Hubble’s Wide Field and Planetary Camera 2 (WFPC2) captured this view of the Alpha Centauri system, the star system closest to our sun and Earth.
-Proxima Centauri, one of three stars in the Alpha Centauri system, is our sun’s nearest known neighbor among the stars.
+Bottom line: Proxima Centauri, one of three stars in the Alpha Centauri system, is the nearest star to our sun.
 It’s 4.22 light-years away.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.